 - You are willing to put in the time and effort that it requires

-If you follow these recommendations when seeking out a Psychologist, it will not guarantee you a successful outcome, but it will definitely help.
+If you follow these recommendations when seeking out a Psychologist, it will not guarantee a successful outcome, but it will help.
 I wish you the best of luck with your search and therapeutic experience!

 Dr Damon Ashworth